bgamari/ghc-wiki-import/unlifted-data-types.md

 ```

 `Force a` is the "head strict" version of `a`: if you have `x :: Force Int` in scope, it is guaranteed to have already been evaluated to an `Int`.
-Forced computations can be lifted: `suspend (error "foo" :: Int#)` does not error until forced.
+We can also suspend these strict computations: `suspend (error "foo" :: Int#)` does not error until forced.
 Like `Box`, unlifted computations may not be lifted out of `suspend` without changing the semantics.

-This can all be written as library code under the first proposal; however, we notice that the value of type `Force a` only admits the value `Force a`: `undefined` is excluded by the `Unlifted` kind, and `Force undefined` is excluded by the strict field.
+`Force` and `suspend` can be written purely as library code, however there is a cost of an indirection of `Force`.
+We might notice, however, that the value of type `Force a` only admits the value `Force a`: `undefined` is excluded by the `Unlifted` kind, and `Force undefined` is excluded by the strict field.
 Thus, it would be great if we could represent `Force` on the heap simply as an unlifted pointer to `a`, which is never undefined.